cisagov/dotgov-home/pages/forms/interstate.md

 Dear Domain Manager,

-As CIO for the U.S. territory of [Territory Name], I formally request that authority over the [xxxxx.gov] second-level domain name be delegated to the territory of [Territory Name].
+As ([executive title] for [Interstate Governmental Organization name]) OR ([Governor/State CIO] for the State of [State Name]), I formally request that authority over the [xxxxx.gov] second-level domain name be delegated to ([Interstate Governmental Organization name]) OR (State of [State Name]).

+[Interstate Governmental Organization name] represents the following states: [name all participants].
+[Describe the nature of the relationship between the states and the Interstate Governmental Organization.]

 This domain name will be used for [state the purpose].
-I will ensure the content of the requested domain name conforms to the .gov policy.
+The use of this domain is consistent with organizational Internet policy.
+In addition, I will ensure the content of the requested domain name conforms to the .gov policy.

 By requesting this domain name, I acknowledge that I will be responsible for payment of the annual $400 domain fee.
 I understand that if I wish to retire my domain, I must submit a written request to registrar@dotgov.gov.
 If a written request is not submitted, I understand that I will continue to be responsible for all accrued domain fees.